-- the initiation, type, number, scope, results, costs and timing of, our clinical trials of vonoprazan, and preclinical studies or clinical trials of other potential product candidates we may choose to pursue in the future, including feedback received from regulatory authorities; - the costs and timing of manufacturing for vonoprazan or any future product candidates, including commercial scale manufacturing if any product candidate is approved; - the costs, timing and outcome of regulatory review of vonoprazan or any future product candidates; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting;
+- the initiation, type, number, scope, results, costs and timing of, our clinical trials of vonoprazan, and preclinical studies or clinical trials of other potential product candidates we may choose to pursue in the future, including feedback received from regulatory authorities; - delays and cost increases as a result of the COVID-19 outbreak; - the costs and timing of manufacturing for vonoprazan or any future product candidates, including commercial scale manufacturing if any product candidate is approved; - the costs, timing and outcome of regulatory review of vonoprazan or any future product candidates; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our business grows, including additional executive officers and clinical development personnel; - the timing and amount of the milestone or other payments we must make to Takeda and any future licensors; - the costs and timing of establishing or securing sales and marketing capabilities for vonoprazan or any future product candidate;

-- the costs associated with hiring additional personnel and consultants as our business grows, including additional executive officers and clinical development personnel; - the timing and amount of the milestone or other payments we must make to Takeda and any future licensors; - the costs and timing of establishing or securing sales and marketing capabilities if vonoprazan or any future product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - patients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; - · the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; and - · costs associated with any products or technologies that we may in-license or acquire.
+- our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - patients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from thirdparty payors; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; and - costs associated with any products or technologies that we may in-license or acquire.

 Until such time, if ever, as we can generate substantial product revenues to support our cost structure, we expect to finance our cash needs through equity offerings, the Loan Agreement, debt financings, or other capital sources, including potential collaborations, licenses and other similar arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise funds through collaborations, or other similar arrangements with third parties, we may have to relinguish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us and/or may reduce the value of our common stock.
+If we raise funds through collaborations, or other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us and/or may reduce the value of our common stock.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.
-We have prepared cash flow forecasts which indicate that based on our expected operating losses and negative cash flows, there is substantial doubt about our ability to continue as a going concern without raising additional capital within 12 months after the date that the combined financial statements for the year ended December 31, 2018 and for the six months ended June 30, 2019 are issued.
-Our independent registered public accounting firm also included an explanatory paragraph in its report on our combined financial statements as of and for the year ended December 31, 2018 indicating that there is substantial doubt about our ability to continue as a going concern.